 Something else that is important is to save receipts of all your blog expenses.
 So make sure to save all your paper receipts and email receipts for future reference.

-Another tip is to make a list of all the companies and brands that you are affiliated with so that you could log in once a week and check how much you have been getting paid.
+Another tip is to make a list of all the companies and brands that you are affiliated with so that you could log in and check how much you have been getting paid.

 Create A Weekly Blog Schedule